-Texas statutory and judicial exceptions to the at-will employment doctrine include:
+There are also many Texas statutes and at least one judicial decision that carve out exceptions to the at-will employment doctrine.
+Some of the more prominent exceptions include:

 Texas Commission on Human Rights Act (TCHRA).

 Similar to the federal protections under Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, and the Americans With Disabilities Act, the TCHRA, Texas Labor Code Chapter 21, prohibits discrimination on the basis of race, gender (including sexual harassment and pregnancy), age, religion, national origin, and disability.
 The act also prohibits retaliation against an individual who engages in the "protected activity" of opposing discrimination.
 As with Title VII, the TCHRA only applies to an employer with 15 or more employees.